heriet/slidex-textlint-example/README.md

 # slidex-textlint-example

-Convert powerPoint slides to markdown by slidex and lint markdown by textlint.
+Convert PowerPoint slides to markdown by slidex and lint markdown by textlint.

 ## Requirements